BEMS Controls Engineer Apprenticeship

 This Apprenticeship offers a balance of on-the-job assessments and technical training which covers all aspects of the industry.
 Group Horizon’s specialist tutors, who each bring a wealth of experience in their chosen field, will deliver the BCIA’s technical course modules BCM00 – BCM15 as part of the Apprenticeship.

-The number of places available for the next cohort is now limited.
+The number of places available for the next cohort may be limited.
 For information and current availability submit an enquiry.

 The BEMS Controls Engineer Apprenticeship